pfaciana/composer-smart-autoloader/README.md

 ## How It Works

-1. **Version Analysis**: ClassLoader analyzes the versions of all installed packages across different `composer.json` files in the project.
+1. **Version Analysis**: Composer Smart Autoloader analyzes the versions of all installed packages across different `composer.json` files in the project.
 2. **Weight Calculation**: It assigns weights to different versions of the same package, favoring more recent versions.
 3. **Smart Loading**: When autoloading classes, it prioritizes loading from the most up-to-date version of a package.
 4. **Conflict Resolution**: In case of version conflicts, it attempts to use the latest compatible version, reducing the risk of missing required features.